 The Cyclades is a group of Islands lying amidst the amazing Aegean Sea.
-They are world famous for the beauty of the rough rocky landscape merging with the crystal-clear sea, the traditional white-washed houses and windmills, and the endless possibilities they offer for exploring, sightseeing.
-Needless to say, some of the islands are well-known, to put it mildly, for their pumping nightlife!
+They are world famous for the beauty of the rough rocky landscape merging with the crystal-clear seas, the traditional white-washed houses and windmills, and the endless possibilities they offer for exploring and sightseeing.
+Needless to say, some of the islands are well-known, to put it mildly, for their nightlife (Mykonos anyone?).

-Cruising in this archipelago definitely requires skilled, experienced sailors as the winds, especially in July and August, could easily reach Force 6-7 N-NW, with the norm being Force 4-5 N-NW (Meltemi annual winds).
-If you decide to sail the Cyclades you should not miss Paros, Santorini, Mykonos, Serifos and Milos.
-Although, to be perfectly honest, every island in the Cyclades is a hidden gem waiting to be discovered!
+Cruising in this archipelago definitely requires skilled and experienced sailors as the winds, especially in July and August, can easily reach Force 6-7 N-NW, with the norm being Force 4-5 N-NW.
+These are the annual winds known in Greece as the Meltemi.
+If you need a helping hand, our experienced skippers are available to take care of the sailing and show you the best hidden spots.
+With over 200 islands and islets, the Cyclades are a gem waiting to be discovered!

 On the first day of your sailing trip from Lavrion we sail to the island of Tzia, also known as Kea.
 Choose to moor at either Vourkari Port or Korissia, or anchor in the bay in front of the port.
 Tzia is a picturesque island with traditional Cycladic architecture, charming villages, and pristine beaches.
 Spend the night exploring the local taverns, cafes, and shops or relax on the beach and enjoy the serene atmosphere.